Amsterdam Central train station sightseeing

 The trip across allows you a good view of the new developments along the river: glassy apartment buildings, the futuristic “Eye,” which is devoted to film, and the new additions to the Central station itself.
 Kids will love it, and the trip is short enough not to outlast their attention span.

-Looking at the station from the city center, walk to the right between the train tracks and the canal.
+On the other side of the station – the city side – as you face the station with your back to the city center, walk to the right between the train tracks and the canal.
 You’ll see ahead of you a boat of sorts, with brightly painted Chinese architecture: Sea Palace Chinese Restaurant.
 This may look like a tourist trap, but at lunchtime, especially on a Saturday or Sunday, their dim sum is delicious.

 Right on-shore opposite the restaurant is the Amsterdam public library (Openbare Bibliotheek).
 If you have kids with you—or even if you don’t—it’s a fun short stop.